 - No Hot Water

-- Boiler Dripping or Leaking
+- Boiler Leaking Or Dripping

-- Odd Sounds Coming Out Of The Boiler
+- Strange Sounds Coming From Your Boiler

 - Pilot Light Is Not Lit